What to expect from Facebook ads? Anything except magic.

 Basics, Mindset, and The State of Flow with Facebook Ads

-That commitment and state of flow is absolutely necessary for your Facebook ad campaigns to succeed.
+That commitment and state of flow is absolutely necessary for your Facebook advertising campaigns to succeed.
 Mindset apart, there’s the question of digital marketing setup “before” getting to launch Facebook ad campaigns.

 - Without the basics in place such as a healthy inflow of traffic to your website with the Facebook pixel firing (even if you are not running campaigns) and with a healthy Facebook audience building up (people watching your videos, people checking out your high-value pages, and a healthy — while growing — customer list (or a list of email subscribers), you should expect longer time frames for your Facebook advertising to work for your business.